TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 ### Constraint 2 - Alternate Start Method

 ### Constraint 3 - Dimensions
 The dimensions of the robot are customizable when ordering the extruded alumnium for future teams.
-The extruded alumnium can be cut to change the dimensions.
-Additionally, the stock design only takes up the specified 1 ft x 1 ft x 6 in area shown below.
+The extruded alumnium can also be cut to change the dimensions.
+As shown below, the stock design only takes up the specified 1 ft x 1 ft x 6 in area.
 This constraint could not be experimentally tested because it is inherently true.

 #### Length (12 in)
 ![Alt Text](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Documentation/Images/Experimental%20Analysis%20Photos/Robot%20Length.jpg)